rikuf2/basic-csharp/src/content/exercises.md

 <Note>
-If you are doing this course via open university, your deadline for all the parts is 1.5.2022!
+If you are doing this course via Open University, your deadline for all the parts is 1.5.2022!
 </Note>

 ## Advancing on the course